openactive/data-models/README.md

 #### getModels( [version] )

-Returns a map of model definitions for a particular version of the spec.
+Returns a map of raw model definitions for a particular version of the spec.

 ##### Example